Mar-Issah/C-technical-documentation-page/README.md

 # C\# Technical Documentation page
-A technical documentation page on C#
+A technical documentation page on C#.

 ## About The Project